 The idea for The Loving Hands Group was both an “Aha!” moment as well as a culmination of events and life experiences that all led to something that it seems was always there, just waiting for the right time to be discovered.

 I had always planned to make a positive mark on the world through giving.
-My retirement dream was, and still is, to have a sanctuary for homeless and abused animals.
+My retirement dream was, and still is, to build a sanctuary for homeless and abused animals.
 But when my Mother died I found myself realizing that if I wait until tomorrow, tomorrow may never come.
 I started formulating ideas for ways I could start right now to give back to the world like my Mother did.
-I decided to leave my architectural career and pick up where my Mother left off – helping people to feel valuable and advocating that each one of us is important and has something to offer, no matter how old or sick we might be.
+I decided to leave my architectural career and pick up where my Mother left off – helping people to feel valuable and advocating that each one of us is important and has something to offer, no matter how old or differently-abled we might be.

 “Leap and the net will appear.” – Zen Proverb